University of Sydney’s Mental Health Month: Engage, Empower, Elevate

 Additionally, campus events provide valuable opportunities for students to actively engage in mental health discussions and initiatives at the University of Sydney.

-These events not only foster a sense of community engagement but also promote creative expression as students come together to share their experiences, ideas, and talents.
+These events not only foster a sense of community engagement but also promote creative as students come together to share their experiences, ideas, and talents.

 By participating in these events, students can contribute to the ongoing conversation about mental health and help break down the stigma surrounding it.